alasco-tech/alasco-tech.github.io/_posts/2023-09-13-react-testing-guidance.md

 ### Mocks assertions: please be as specific as possible

-If you use some mocks and write assertions for them, please don’t forget to check :
+If you use some mocks and write assertions for them, please don’t forget to check:

 - ✅ how many **times** a mocked function has been called (very important for all BE mocks) → use `toHaveBeenCalledTimes(...)`
 - ✅ check the **args** → use `toHaveBeenCalledWith(…)`